kitsunoff/nixactions/docs/core-contracts.md

   setupJob :: {
     jobName           :: String,
-    actionDerivations :: [Derivation],  # Actions for THIS job only } -> Bash,
+    actionDerivations :: [Derivation],  # Steps for THIS job only } -> Bash,

   executeJob :: {